 The next step is to create new coping strategies for whenever a trigger presents itself.

-- If you’re stressed at work: schedule mini-breaks throughout the day (take a walk or practice guided meditation), delegate tasks to a co-worker, set designated times for checking email, plan relaxing after work activities, get up early to take “me time” before the day officially starts…
+- If you’re stressed at work: schedule mini-breaks throughout the day (take a walk or practice guided meditation), delegate tasks to a co-worker, set designated times for checking email, plan a relaxing after work activity, get up early to take “me time” before the day officially starts…

-Strategies one – through – three are designed to help you find a long term solution to overeating.
+Strategies 1-3 are designed to help you find a long-term solution to overeating.
 Loneliness, stress and social anxiety are obviously not only applicable to the holidays, although they tend to be exacerbated at this time of year.
 Use these tips to continue to heal your relationship with food into the New Year.

 The following strategies are practical “quick fixes” that you can call upon to keep over-indulgent behavior at bay.